-Thomas Robert Malthus - 1798

-John Stuart Mill - 1848

-Norman Borlaug - 1970

-Paul Ehrlich and John Holdren - 1971

-Maurice Strong - 1992

-Nobel and other World Scientists' Warning - 1992

-[World Scientists' Warning repeated at + 25 - 2017]

-Science Summit on World Population New Delhi - 1993

-David Attenborough - 1994, and often repeated since

-The Environment Time Capsule Project - 1994
+Thomas Robert Malthus - 1798 John Stuart Mill - 1848 Martin Luther King Junior - 1966 Norman Borlaug - 1970 Paul Ehrlich and John Holdren - 1971 Maurice Strong - 1992 Nobel and other World Scientists' Warning - 1992 [World Scientists' Warning repeated at + 25 - 2017] Science Summit on World Population New Delhi - 1993 David Attenborough - 1994, and often repeated since The Environment Time Capsule Project - 1994

-Saying "sorry" to the future1
+Saying "sorry" to the future

-In the Eco-Time Capsule project, environment time capsules (Eco-TCs) were buried in 1994 in the Botanic Gardens of Kew, Ness, South Africa, Seychelles, Sydney NSW and Mexico.
+In the Eco-Time Capsule project environment time capsules (Eco-TCs) were buried in 1994 in the Botanic Gardens of Kew, Ness, South Africa, Seychelles, Sydney NSW and Mexico.
 Generally, time capsules record a particular time and place for posterity, and are buried without establishing any future date for 'un-burying'.
 These were different.
-An environmental activist since medical school days, I was re-energised in 1992 by the UN's Environment Conference at Rio and the recent World Scientists Warnings (see box).
-Then I came across the saying:
+A population and environment activist since I was a second year med student, I was re-energised in 1992 by the UN's Environment Conference at Rio and the recent World Scientists Warnings (see Box).
+Then I came across the saying, as true as its origin is uncertain:

-We have not inherited the earth from our grandparents, we have borrowed it from our grandchildren.

-I concluded that the latter will be justifiably furious if by then we have wrecked their "loan" to us.

-Therefore the Eco-TCs, buried on or about World Environment Day in June 1994, will be disinterred in 2044 - ie after exactly 50 years, by 'our grandchildren'.
-They contain relevant 20th century artefacts labelled BAD [eg some fossil fuel and a CFC aerosol] or GOOD [my own cycle pump and - of equal relevance environmentally - a pack of contraceptive pills...], along with entries by hundreds of schoolchildren in a nationwide competition for the best letters, poems and pictures.
-Along with others contributed by adults, these items apologised for "disruptive climate change" long before this was a common concern, as well as "the extinction of numberless species" through habitat destruction, and other dire impacts anticipated by 2044 through ever increasing numbers of planet-trashing humans.
-BUT those involved did not, and do not, just wring their hands and apologise.
+"We have not inherited the earth from our grandparents, we have borrowed it from our grandchildren" I concluded that the latter will justifiably be furious if by then we have wrecked their loan to us.
+Therefore the Eco-TCs, buried on or about World Environment Day in June 1994, will be disinterred in 2044 - ie after exactly 50 years, by 'our grandchildren.
+They contain relevant 20th century artefacts labelled BAD [eg some fossil fuel and a CFC aerosol] or GOOD [my own cycle pump and - stressing their equal relevance environmentally - a pack of contraceptive pills], along with entries by hundreds of schoolchildren in a nation-wide competition for the best letters, poems and pictures.
+Along with others contributed by adults, these items apologised for "disruptive climate change", long before this was a common concern, as well as "the extinction of numberless species" through habitat destruction, and other dire impacts anticipated by 2044 through ever increasing numbers of planet-trashing humans.
+BUT those involved did not, and do not, just wring their hands and apologise, see on/...
 Our Promise?
 This was to work towards "changing hearts, minds and policies" (including population policies) "before it's too late" - with the explicit ultimate objective to achieve long-term sustainability.
 So that, against the odds, 'sorry' in 2044 would not need to be said!

-There is more at www.ecotimecapsule.com including Christopher Guillebaud's video which "encapsulates" this, to see/hear and maybe forward...
+There is much more at www.ecotimecapsule.com including Christopher Guillebaud's video which "encapsulates" this, to see/hear and maybe forward....